thatsaw/the-peaks-web/docs/faq.md

 **A**: We could use SASS or popular CSS-in-JS libraries, such as `styled-components` and `emotion`, or `vanilla-extract`.
-However, since this project meant for skill evaluation, I believe that CSS modules is the right fit for this project.
+However, since this project meant for skill evaluation, I believe that CSS modules are the right fit.

 #### **Q**: Why put all components in a directory spreading?